 Once the rolls have risen to the proper size, you are going to fill the center cavity with the dip.
 I also sprinkled more cheese, bacon and green onions on top just because!

 When you take this out of the oven you are going to have a lot of jaws drop...I promise.
-And you might be embarrassed about just how much you are going to consume.
+And you might be embarrassed about just how much you're going to consume.
 It's slightly ridiculous.
 Don't worry, the treadmill will be there tomorrow.

 I brushed the rolls with a butter mixture before placing them in the oven and again once they came out...because we just don't want the madness of this recipe to stop.